joelberkeley/spidr/README.md

 ### Install

-spidr comes two parts: the core library with all the definitions, and PJRT plugins which execute spidr graphs on your hardware of choice.
+spidr comes in two parts: the core library to write computations, and PJRT plugins to run them.
 The plugins depend on the core library, so you only need to install a plugin.
 You can either install the CPU plugin, with
 ```
 pack install pjrt-plugin-xla-cpu
 ```
-or see the [plugin documentation](pjrt-plugins/README.md) for the CUDA-enabled GPU plugin and custom plugin builds.
+or, see the [plugin documentation](pjrt-plugins/README.md) for the CUDA-enabled GPU plugin and custom plugin builds.

-We have built and tested our plugins on Ubuntu Linux 22.04.
-We're keen to support you in using spidr on your OS of choice, so do [reach out](#contact) if you're on an unsupported platform and would like assistance.
+We have built and tested spidr on Ubuntu Linux 22.04.
+If you're on another platform and spidr doesn't work for you, [get in touch](#contact).
+We're keen to support your daily driver.

 ### Motivation

 We made spidr to try out modern programming language capabilities in machine learning systems.
 To this end, we chose [Idris](https://github.com/idris-lang/Idris2) for the API; Idris is a general-purpose purely functional programming language with a particularly expressive type system.
 We also wanted to build something performant enough for working machine learning practitioners.
-Implementing efficient low-level linear algebra is not one of the project goals, so we opted to build on existing compiler and hardware accelerator technologies, and use OpenXLA's [PJRT](https://openxla.org/) as our backend.
+Implementing efficient low-level linear algebra is not one of the project goals, so we opted to build on existing compiler and hardware accelerator technologies.
+OpenXLA's [PJRT](https://openxla.org/) provides straightforward compatibility with many such devices and compilers.

 ### What can spidr do?